-Automatic bidding is ideal for advertisers who don't want to spend a lot of time setting bids, but would like to get the most clicks possible for their ads within their budget.
+Maximize Clicks is ideal for advertisers who don't want to spend a lot of time setting bids, but would like to get the most clicks possible for their ads within their budget.
 You don't need to specify individual bids for your keywords, ad groups, or placements.
-All you do is set a daily budget, and the AdWords system automatically adjusts your max CPC bids to bring you the most clicks possible within your budget.
+All you do is set a daily budget, and the AdWords system automatically sets your max CPC bids to bring you the most clicks possible within your budget.
 For more control over your bids, you can set a CPC bid limit if you don't want to exceed a particular price per click.
-Learn more about automatic bidding.
+Learn more About Maximize Clicks bidding.

-This is the default option to let you manage your max CPC bids yourself.
+This option lets you manage your max CPC bids yourself.
 You can set bids at the ad group level, or for individual keywords.
 Your ad group's default bid amount will be applied to all keywords in your new campaign's ad group.
 You may change your bid amount at any time for any or all keywords.
-You also may change this value for individual keywords via the max CPC column on the Keywords tab.

 - New to Adwords and not sure what keyword bid amount to set?
 Many advertisers start with a max CPC bid of US$1.

-- When using automatic bidding you can easily switch to manual bidding which gives you full control to set the bid amounts yourself.
+- When using Maximize Clicks you can easily switch to manual CPC bidding which gives you full control to set the bid amounts yourself.

 How to use AdWords tools to help choose a keyword bid

 Some tools help you identify keywords that you may want to adjust manually.
 Other more advanced tools do the bidding for you, based on an amount you select.

-- The Opportunities tab in your account can help you identify which of your keywords seem to be good candidates for bid changes.
+- Opportunities in your account can help you identify which of your keywords seem to be good candidates for bid changes.
 Suggestions are for increased bids (to help capture more clicks) and decreased bids (to help lower your costs).
-Find out how to use the Opportunities tab.
+Find out how to Improve your account with Opportunities.